Cynthia L. Garber

 As part of her legal education, Ms. Garber did a Judicial Externship with the Honorable David G. Sills, Presiding Justice, Court of Appeal of the State of California, Division Three.
 She then began her legal career, receiving her initial litigation experience at Lopez, Hodes, Restaino, Milman & Skikos, where she practiced in the areas of Medical Malpractice, Elder Abuse and Pharmaceutical Mass Torts.

-Ms. Garber has participated in every aspect of trial preparation and has participated as “first chair” in a handful of medical malpractice trials.
-Most notably, she was a member of the Robinson Calcagnie trial team for a Vioxx case against Merck & Co, Inc. that resulted in a $51 million verdict.
-For the Vioxx cases, Ms. Garber worked closely with cardiology experts and took numerous medical depositions.
-In addition to the $51 million verdict, Ms. Garber has been involved in personal injury trials and settlements totaling over $25 million, One of those settlements is one of the highest settlement amounts for an orthopedic injury.
+Ms. Garber has participated in every aspect of trial preparation and has participated as “first chair” in a number of medical malpractice cases.
+Most notably, she was a member of the Robinson Calcagnie trial team for a talcum powder case against Johnson & Johnson that results in a $417 million verdict.
+Ms. Garber worked closely with key gynecologic oncologist, toxicologists and epidemiologist and took numerous pre-trial depositions.
+She was also awarded the prestigious 2018 CLAY award as an attorney of the year for extraordinary achievement in 2017 in Toxic Torts.
+In addition to the $417 million verdict, she served as trial team member for a Vioxx case again Merck & Co., Inc that resulted in a $51 million verdict.
+Ms. Garber has also been involved in personal injury trials and settlements totaling over $100 million.
+One of those settlements is one of the highest settlement amounts for an orthopedic injury.

 Due to her extensive medical background, Ms. Garber has been appointed to numerous plaintiff steering committees in mass tort litigation that manage complex multi-district litigation arising from pharmaceutical drug and medical device defects.
 She has been appointed to MDL and state coordinated proceedings and on national science subcommittees, at times serving as the scientific chair.
 Her scientific expertise has allowed Ms. Garber to take national depositions of large pharmaceutical corporation witnesses.